Merry Bloody Christmas

 Then we drove home, very slowly, in the fog.
 Mom kept calling, so the last time that she did, all we did was scream into the phone.
 Finally home, we unpacked and just hung out until eventually everyone left or went to sleep.
 All in all, it was a good Christmas.

-3 thoughts on “Merry Bloody Christmas
+3 Replies to “Merry Bloody Christmas”